Azure/AppConfiguration/releaseNotes/Microsoft.Featuremanagement.md

 For more details on Telemetry, see [here](https://learn.microsoft.com/en-us/azure/azure-app-configuration/feature-management-dotnet-reference#telemetry).

+#### Microsoft Feature Management Schema

+Added support for variant feature flags defined using [Microsoft Feature Management schema](https://github.com/microsoft/FeatureManagement/blob/main/Schema/FeatureManagement.v2.0.0.schema.json).
+Variants and telemetry can be declared using [Microsoft Feature Flag schema v2](https://github.com/Azure/AppConfiguration/blob/main/docs/FeatureManagement/FeatureFlag.v2.0.0.schema.json).
+[Sample](https://github.com/microsoft/FeatureManagement-Dotnet/blob/main/examples/VariantAndTelemetryDemo/appsettings.json#L12).

 ### Migration

 1. It should be uncommon, but when manually constructing `FeatureTagHelper`, you'll now need to pass both an `IFeatureManager` and an `IVariantFeatureManager`.
 1. In order to use variants or cancellation tokens, change references from `IFeatureManager` to `IVariantFeatureManager`.

-### Additional Changes

-* Added `IVariantFeatureManager` which is the successor of the existing `IFeatureManager`.
-It continues to offer the functions of `IFeatureManager`, but offers the new `GetVariantAsync` methods and offers `CancellationToken` on all methods.
-* Added `IVariantServiceProvider` which enables variants to control which service is added in DI.
-See more details [here](https://learn.microsoft.com/en-us/azure/azure-app-configuration/feature-management-dotnet-reference#variants-in-dependency-injection).
-* Added support for variant feature flags defined using [Microsoft Feature Management schema](https://github.com/microsoft/FeatureManagement/blob/main/Schema/FeatureManagement.v2.0.0.schema.json).
-Variants and telemetry can be declared using [Microsoft Feature Flag schema v2](https://github.com/Azure/AppConfiguration/blob/main/docs/FeatureManagement/FeatureFlag.v2.0.0.schema.json).
-[Sample](https://github.com/microsoft/FeatureManagement-Dotnet/blob/main/examples/VariantAndTelemetryDemo/appsettings.json#L12).

 ## 4.0.0-preview4 - Jul 19, 2024